 Menlo Security has been closely monitoring an attack we are naming “Duri.”
 Duri leverages HTML smuggling to deliver malicious files to users’ endpoints by evading network security solutions such as sandboxes and legacy proxies.
 Isolation prevents this attack from infecting the endpoint.
 Here’s what we know.

-Traditional network security solutions such as proxies, firewalls, and sandboxes rely on the transfer of objects over the wire.
+According to our observations, the Duri campaign started in the beginning of July and is currently active.
+Earlier this month, we identified a user’s visit to a website and subsequent file download, which was blocked because it was suspicious.
+Upon investigation, we discovered that the file was downloaded through HTML smuggling.Traditional network security solutions such as proxies, firewalls, and sandboxes rely on the transfer of objects over the wire.
 For example, a sandbox might extract file objects such as .exe, .zip, and other suspicious objects from the wire and then send them to the sandbox for detonation.
 With Duri, the entire payload is constructed on the client side (browser), so no objects are transferred over the wire for the sandbox to inspect.

 The malware that Duri downloads is not new.
 According to Cisco, it has previously been delivered via Dropbox, but the attackers have now displaced Dropbox with other cloud hosting providers and have blended in the HTML smuggling technique to infect endpoints.
 We speculate that this change in tactic is being used to increase the success rate of compromised endpoints.

 As seen above, a ZIP file is dynamically constructed from the blob object with MIME type as octet/stream and is downloaded to the endpoint.
 The user still needs to open the ZIP file and execute it.